0xPARC/zk-bug-tracker/README.md

 k * n + r == a (modulo 2**256)
 ```

 This constraint is intended to prove that `r = a mod n`.
+The assignment in the `assign` function calculates this correctly, but the constraints do not enforce it properly.

 **The Vulnerability**